 Interconnectedness Initiative

-Twelve mental health and settlement agencies in Metro Vancouver and Vancouver Island have joined forces to support survivors of torture and their communities
+The Interconnectedness Initiative brings together 12 mental health and settlement services agencies across Greater Victoria and Metro Vancouver to support surivivors of torture and their families.

 Working in community